PRQL/prql-vscode/README.md

 The VSCode extension:

 - Provides syntax highlighting and diagnostics for PRQL
 - Offers a SQL Output Panel, which updates on every keypress.
-Activate via `Command Palette` -> `PRQL`.
+Activate via `Command Palette` -> `PRQL: Open SQL Output Panel`.

 Here's an example: